krakenjs/beaver-logger/README.md

 ### `$logger.flush();`

 Flushes the logs to the server side.
-Best done on page transitions, but will happen automatically after a delay.
-Recommended that you use the transition methods rather than manually calling this
+Recommended you don't call this manually, as it will happen automatically on page transitions, or after a configured interval.

 Installing